-If you have any concerns about the RSE programme, please look at the school's policies and the following statutory guidelines.
+If you have any further questions about the RSE programme, please look at the school's policies and the following statutory guidelines.
+You are also welcome to arrange a meeting in school.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/805781/Relationships Education Relationships and Sex Education RSE and Health Education.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/805781/Relationships Education Relationships and Sex Education RSE and Health Education.pdf